2012 Summer Olympics and Paralympics gold post boxes: Tourist attractions

-The boxes were met by a very positive public reaction and have become tourist attractions within their local areas and many people have their photos taken alongside them.
+The boxes were met with positive public reaction, becoming tourist attractions within their local areas.

 Vandalism and unofficial boxes

 Several of the official gold post boxes were subsequently vandalised.
 These included the ones for triathlete Alistair Brownlee, rower Kat Copeland, swimmer Josef Craig, heptathlete Jessica Ennis, and tennis player Andy Murray.
 Fans picked flecks of paint off Murray's box as souvenirs, while Ennis' box was defaced with the words "Go Jess".

 A number of additional post boxes were painted by members of the public to commemorate silver and bronze medallists: